Tenancy databases may be used by lessors as a way of screening prospective tenants.

 Tenancy databases are run by private companies, not by the Government.
 They collect and hold information about tenants and can only be used by members (usually real estate agents) who pay membership fees.

-When can a tenant be listed on a database?
+When can a person be listed on a tenancy database?

-- if they are named on the tenancy agreement as a tenant.
-Approved or unapproved occupants, visitors or children cannot be listed;
+A lessor or agent cannot list a person on a database unless they are named on the tenancy agreement as a tenant.
+Approved or unapproved occupants, visitors or children cannot be listed.

 Any information recorded on a database must identify the reason for the listing in an accurate, complete and unambiguous way, such as, ‘eviction order given on grounds of rent arrears, tenant owes $500 in rent above the bond'.

-If the lessor/agent uses a tenancy database, they must give each applicant written notice containing certain information.
+If a lessor or an agent typically uses a tenancy database to screen tenants, they must give each applicant written notice stating the name of any tenancy database they typically use and providing contact information for the database operator.
 A sample notice (Form 18A) would be attached to the Application to rent residential premises (Form 18).

-The Act defines the rights and responsibilities of database operators.
-Failing to meet certain responsibilities can result in the Department issuing an infringement notice (also referred to as a modified penalty) or prosecuting offending operators before a Court.
+Failing to meet certain responsibilities under the Act can result in the Department issuing an infringement notice (also referred to as a modified penalty) or prosecuting offenders before a Court.

 Only a Court can issue the penalties listed in each Act, but where the Department believes there is sufficient basis for a belief that an offence was committed it may issue an Infringement Notice.
 The current maximum penalty for an Infringement Notice can be as high as $4,000.

-Database operator should read the following lists of infringements in context with the full provisions of the Act and Regulations, which can be downloaded or purchased from the State Law Publisher.
+The following lists of infringements should be in context with the full provisions of the Act and Regulations, which can be downloaded from the Department of Justice's Legislation website.

 |Offences under Residential Tenancies Act 1987